williamGrey2047/Holocron/WebDev/2-Digital-Applications/2024S2/assessment2-2024S2.md

 You could display this information (as evidence) as a *Gantt chart*.

 Present the two Gantt charts, as shown below, and then analyse the changes or differences and why the changes occurred.
-You could look at the GitHub repository history to see how the project was actual implemented.
+You could look at the GitHub repository history to see how the project was actually implemented.

 **Proposed Implementation**